bsaichary/Azure-real-time-end-to-end-project-AKS-CI-CD./README.md

 Steps to create vm use this link https://github.com/bsaichary/Azure-Linux-Virtual-Machine-Creation-detail-guide/blob/main/README.md

-after creation of virtual machine, setting up selfhost agent and installing docker follow step5.
+after completing the creation of virtual machine, setting up selfhost agent and installing docker then go on to follow step5.

 ## **Step5: Building CI Pipeline in azure devops